Skip to main content

 Dr Lee Hosking Dr Lee Hosking

-Email Dr Lee Hosking Lecturer in Energy Geomechanics
+Email Dr Lee Hosking Senior Lecturer in Energy Geomechanics

-Lee is a Lecturer in Energy Geomechanics in the Department of Civil and Environmental Engineering.
-His research focuses on computational modelling of deep subsurface environments with attention to coupled thermal-hydraulic-mechanical (THM) phenomena, accurate and efficient fracture network representation, and damage evolution.
-For over 10 years, the main practical application of his research has been geological CO₂ storage with respect to storage capacity, injectivity, and migration/confinement, but he has also worked on unconventional geothermal energy systems and radioactive waste disposal.
-Alongside his research, Lee teaches geo-energy engineering and climate change science, and is Senior Tutor for Civil and Environmental Engineering.
-Before joining Brunel in 2020, Lee was a postdoctoral researcher at the Geoenvironmental Research Centre, Cardiff University, where he led the CO₂ sequestration work package of the FLEXIS energy systems research project.
+Lee is a Senior Lecturer in Energy Geomechanics in the Department of Civil and Environmental Engineering.
+His research focuses on numerical modelling of deep subsurface environments with attention to coupled thermal-hydraulic-mechanical (THM) phenomena, accurate and efficient fracture network representation, and damage evolution.
+For over 10 years, the main practical application of his research has been geological CO₂ storage with respect to storage capacity, injectivity, and migration/confinement.
+He has also worked on unconventional geothermal energy systems and radioactive waste disposal.
+Alongside his research, Lee teaches energy infrastructure engineering and climate change science and technology, and is Senior Tutor for Civil and Environmental Engineering.
+Before joining Brunel in 2020, Lee was a postdoctoral researcher at the Geoenvironmental Research Centre, Cardiff University, where he performed research on CO₂ storage as part of the FLEXIS energy systems research project.
 He received his PhD from Cardiff University in 2014 for research on coupled THM behaviour during CO₂ injection in coal, having graduated with an MEng Civil Engineering, also from Cardiff University.
-Lee's current research projects, funded by The Royal Society and EPSRC (via UKCCSRC and Horizon Europe underwrite), are investigating key aspects of CO₂ storage linked with injection well integrity and the prediction and management of fluid injection-induced seismicity.
+Lee's current research projects, funded by The Royal Society and EPSRC (via both UKCCSRC and Horizon Europe underwrite), are investigating key aspects of CO₂ storage linked with injection well integrity and the prediction and management of fluid injection-induced seismicity.
 These projects are being delivered alongside his national and international partners from academia and industry.
 His professional affiliations include Fellowship of the Higher Education Academy, membership of the Editorial Board for the journal Deep Underground Science and Engineering, and membership of the UK Carbon Capture and Storage Research Centre, British Geotechnical Association, and International Society for Rock Mechanics and Rock Engineering.
 Within Brunel's research environment, he is part of the Centre for Energy Efficient and Sustainable Technologies as well as the Two-Phase Flow and Heat Transfer and Geotechnical and Environmental Engineering research groups.
 Lee is always looking for talented and motivated PhD students as well as new collaborators for research projects.
-Geological CO₂ storage Unconventional geothermal energy Theoretical and numerical modelling (finite element method) Coupled thermal, hydraulic, mechanical, chemical (THMC) behaviour of fractured geomaterials Dual porosity and discrete fracture network (DFN) modelling Damage modelling Lee is currently involved in the delivery of the following modules: Module leader: CE3613 Sustainable Transport Infrastructure Engineering Module contributor: CE1620 Introduction to Contemporary Civil Engineering CE2604 Civil Engineering Toolbox and Professional Skills CE3009/CE3099 Individual Project CE5516 Civil Engineering Dissertation
+Geological CO₂ storage Unconventional geothermal energy Theoretical and numerical modelling (finite element method) Coupled thermal, hydraulic, mechanical, chemical (THMC) behaviour of fractured geomaterials Dual porosity and discrete fracture network (DFN) modelling Damage modelling Lee is currently involved in the delivery of the following modules: Module leader: CE3622 Energy Infrastructure Engineering (undergraduate, third year) CE5626 Climate Change and the Environment (postgraduate) Module contributor: CE3618/CE3630 Individual Project (undergraduate, third year) CE5516 Civil Engineering Dissertation (postgraduate)

 Associate members